 \subsection{Mapping estimation assessment}

-We assess the behavior of the different algorithms to map a partition to a generating function's Fourier support which is usually a disk or a square.
+We assess the behavior of the different algorithms to map a partition to a generating function's Fourier support, which is usually a disk or a square.
 Table~\ref{tab:comp_diffeo_estim} reports the average RMSE of the estimated mappings $\widetilde{\gamma}_n$ from the sets $\Omega_n$ of the Watershed or Voronoi partition to the disk or square $\Lambda$ for the different demons algorithms.
-The additive and Thirion's demons have similar average performance, but the additive one suffers from less variability, and both outperform the diffeomorphic demons due to the latter's additional constraint on diffeomorphicity.
-In addition, the performance of all demons is better for the more shape-constrained Voronoi partition than for the Watershed partition, and better for the disk than for the square due to its irregularity.
+The~additive and Thirion's demons algorithms have similar performance {on average}, and both outperform the diffeomorphic demons algorithm due to the latter's additional constraint on diffeomorphicity.
+However, the~Thirion's demons algorithm suffers from more variability than the additive demons algorithm.
+Furthermore, all demons algorithms achieve higher performance for the more shape-constrained Voronoi partition than for the Watershed partition and~better for the disk than for the square due to its~irregularity.

 In addition, Table~\ref{tab:comp_diffeo_estim_time} reports the computtional time of the different demons algorithms for the Watershed and Voronoi partitions $\{\Omega_n\}_{n\in\Upsilon}$ and the disk and square sets $\Lambda$.
 The Thirion's demons is the fastest algorithm and the diffeomorphic demons is much more computationally costly than the two other demons.